Norwich University: Founding

-Fire and Hardship: The 19th Century
+19th century

 In 1825 the academy moved to Middletown, Connecticut, in an attempt by Captain Partridge to earn the forthcoming U.S. Naval Academy contract.
 Beginning in 1826, the academy offered the first program of courses in civil engineering in the US.

-In 1829, the state of Connecticut declined to grant Captain Partridge a charter, and he moved the school back to Norwich.
-(The Middletown campus was adapted in as Wesleyan College).
+In 1829, the state of Connecticut declined to grant Captain Partridge a charter, and he moved the school back to Norwich, the Middletown campus becoming Wesleyan College.
 In 1834, Vermont granted a charter to Partridge and recognized his institution as Norwich University.

-During the 1856 academic year, the first chapter of the Theta Chi Fraternity was founded by cadets Frederick Norton Freeman and Arthur Chase.
+During the 1856 academic year, the first chapter of the Theta Chi fraternity was founded by cadets Frederick Norton Freeman and Arthur Chase.
 With the beginning of the Civil War in 1861, Norwich cadets served as instructors of state militias throughout the Northeast.
-The entire class of 1862 enlisted in the United States military upon its graduation.
+Support for the Union cause was strong at Norwich; the entire class of 1862 enlisted in the United States Military upon its graduation.

 Norwich turned out hundreds of officers and soldiers who served with the federal armies in the American Civil War, including four recipients of the Medal of Honor.
 One graduate led a corps, seven more headed divisions, 21 commanded brigades, 38 led regiments, and various alumni served in 131 different regimental organizations.
 In addition, these men were eyewitnesses to some of the war's most dramatic events, including the bloodiest day of the conflict at Antietam, the attack up Marye's Heights at Fredericksburg, and the repulse of Pickett's Charge at Gettysburg.
 Seven hundred and fifty Norwich men served in the Civil War, of whom an estimated fifty-six fought for the Confederacy.
 Because of the university's high rate of participation in the war, the number of students dwindled: only seven were in the Class of 1864.

-The Confederate raid on St. Albans, Vermont precipitated fear that Newport, Vermont was an imminent target.
+The Confederate raid on St. Albans, Vermont, precipitated fear that Newport, Vermont, was an imminent target.
 The Corps of Cadets quickly boarded an express train for Newport the same day, October 19, 1864, and were greeted with great relief by residents when they arrived.